English

 • Each business scenario can have its own project, such as Product Knowledge Base, Support FAQ, or Engineering Docs

-• A project contains the Content Node tree, connections, agents, and related resources
+• A project contains the content tree, access points, agents, and related resources

 • Supports project-level member management and access control